UffizziCloud/docs/docs/networking.md

 Uffizzi will also set up an external IP address and DNS record for your load balancer, so you and your stakeholders can access it from anywhere via a public HTTPS URL.

-Separate preview deployments do not share an internal network, so they may only communicate over the public internet.
+Separate preview deployments do not share an internal network, so they may only communicate over the public Internet.